open/close all folders

 - Cameras near traffic lights and roads.
 They tend to take photos of you going even 3 miles above the speed limit or take photos of you running the red light.
 The photos go to the department and you end up getting a ticket mailed to you.

 - There are special statutes called "Whistleblower Laws" for Disgruntled Darias who report wrongdoing within an organization to its own internal authorities, see it not acted upon, and then take it to civil authorities (i.e. police).
 They are meant to protect such "whistleblowers" from retaliation.
-How well this actually works in practice varies widely.
+How well this actually works in practice varies widely and the bodies responsible for such laws have a tendency to make them inapplicable to their own whistleblowers.